-Join Garrick Chow for an in-depth discussion in this video Interface overview, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Interface overview, part of Learning FL Studio.

 In this movie, I'd like to give you a quick overview of the FL Studio interface and the elements you'll be working with most frequently.
 Now, we'll be getting into much more detail with most of what I'm going to cover here throughout this course, but in this movie I just want to get our bearings.
 Let's start with the toolbar, which is the entire horizontal area at the top of the screen.
 This is where you'll open the other windows in FL Studio as well as where you'll find various commands and actions.
 This is a pretty non-traditional-looking interface as far as Windows applications go.
 For example, you'll find the minimize, maximize, and close buttons right here rather than in their usual place in the upper right- hand corner of the application window.

 We have many commands that are located beneath that.
 We will find File, Edit, and so on.
 And again, this is a slightly different location than in most other applications, but not really that much of a big deal.
 Now at first glance, the rest of the toolbar may be a little intimidating, but fortunately, rolling your mouse over any of the items reveals the description below the menu commands.
 For example, I can roll over these two sliders here and see that they're the master volume control and the master pitch control.
 Next to that we have the Transport Display, which lets me know the point in the project I'm currently at, and I can click the buttons on the left-side of the display to switch between bars and minutes in the display.